Last Updated: July 7, 2023

 - Large: 500,000 executions per month, overages charged per Order Form

 Contentstack has a number of other parameters that may impact the operation of the Software.
-In the unlikely event, any of these other parameters are exceeded, we will reach out to the Customer to identify and address the issue before any further steps are taken.
+In the unlikely event any of these other parameters are exceeded, Contentstack will contact the Customer to identify and address the issue before any further steps are taken.

 Section 10: Breach

 If the Customer breaches the terms and conditions set forth in this Services Description, then Contentstack may suspend or terminate the Customer’s access to the Software and Services as set forth in the MSA.
 No service credit or remedy under the service levels is available for interruption of service for such breaches.

 From time to time, Contentstack may invite Customer to try Beta Services at no charge.
 The customer may accept or decline any such trial at the Customer’s sole discretion.
 Beta Services will be clearly designated as beta, pilot, limited release, developer preview, non-production, evaluation, or by a description of a similar import.
 Beta Services are for evaluation purposes and not for production use, are not considered “Software” under the MSA or this Services Description, are not supported, and may be subject to additional terms.
 Unless otherwise stated, any Beta Services trial period will expire upon the earlier of 90 days from the trial start date or the date that a version of the Beta Services becomes generally available.
 Contentstack may discontinue Beta Services at any time at our sole discretion and may never make them generally available.
 Contentstack will have no liability for any harm or damage arising out of or in connection with a Beta Service.

 Beta Services Release.
 Customer and its directors, employees, agents, representatives, and assigns agree to release Contentstack from any liability for any claims, damages, or legal causes of action arising from the use of the Beta Services.
 In doing so, the Customer acknowledges that it is familiar with Section 1542 of the California Civil Code, which provides as follows: